sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 209. ### What is the typical use case of portals?

-     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context (e.g. z-index, position, opacity) and you need to visually “break out” of its container.

-     For example, dialogs, global message notifications, hovercards, and tooltips.
+     React Portals are primarily used to render UI components such as **modals, tooltips, dropdowns, hovercards, and notifications** outside of their parent component's DOM tree.
+This helps avoid common CSS issues caused by parent elements, such as:

+     *   `**overflow: hidden**` on parent elements clipping or hiding child elements like modals or tooltips,
+     *   **stacking context and** `**z-index**` **conflicts** created by parent containers that prevent child elements from appearing above other content.

+     That means, you need to visually “break out” of its container.
+By rendering these UI elements into a separate DOM node (often directly under `<body>`), portals ensure they appear above all other content and are not restricted by the parent’s CSS or layout constraints, resulting in correct positioning and visibility regardless of the parent’s styling.

 **[⬆ Back to Top](#table-of-contents)**

 210.   ### How do you set default value for uncontrolled component?

      In React, the value attribute on form elements will override the value in the DOM.
 With an uncontrolled component, you might want React to specify the initial value, but leave subsequent updates uncontrolled.
 To handle this case, you can specify a **defaultValue** attribute instead of **value**.